 - Low risk and high risk obstetric care

-- Cervical health
+- Cervical dysplasia

-- Diagnosis and treatment of vulvar and vaginal disorders
+- Vulvar and vaginal disorders

-- Family planning
+- Comprehensive family planning services

-- Evaluation and treatment of infertility
+- Initial evaluation and treatment of infertility

-The OB/GYN Clinic works closely with Southcentral Foundation’s Health Education Department to ensure expectant mothers have access to thorough, timely and relevant information as they prepare to have a baby.
+The OB-GYN Clinic works closely with Southcentral Foundation’s Health Education Department to ensure expectant mothers have access to thorough, timely and relevant information as they prepare to have a baby.
 For more information about classes, including childbirth workshops during the first, second and third trimesters, please see the Mother/Baby/Child page.

 Southcentral Foundation Nutaqsiivik Nurse-Family Partnership is a voluntary, home visiting program that works with families, mothers and infants to provide education and support as a supplement to regular prenatal care and well-child checkups.
 For more information, see Nutaqsiivik Nurse-Family Partnership page.